AdobeDocs/experience-platform.en/help/access-control/abac/api/getting-started.md

 >[!IMPORTANT]
 >
->Attribute-based access control is currently available in a limited release.
+>Attribute-based access control is currently available in a limited release for US-based healthcare customers.
 This capability will be available to all Real-time Customer Data Platform customers once it is fully released.

 This developer guide provides steps to help you use the attribute-based access control to manage roles, products, permission categories, and permission sets in Adobe Experience Platform, and includes sample API calls for performing various operations.